electric-eloquence/fepper/README.md

 ### <a id="install"></a>Install
 * On Mac OS X:
   * Install [Homebrew](http://brew.sh).
-* On other Unix-like OSs:
+* On other OSs:
-  * Permissions might need to be reworked in order to globally install NPMs.
-  * It is a bad practice to run npm as root.
-  * If necessary, recursively chown the global node_modules directory with the standard user's ownership.
-* On non-Unix-like OSs:
-  * Sorry, but Fepper is not supported on non-Unix-like OSs.
+  * If the OS can run Node.js, it can run Fepper.
+However, the `fp` command is dependent on BASH.
+  * Using Fepper on other OSs implies that you know what you are doing.
 * Install Node.js and NPM (Node Package Manager).
   * Requires Node.js v4.0.0 at the very least.
   * On a Mac: `brew install node`